Books That Will Make You a Better UX Designer

 Step 7: Consult an Expert (If Needed)

-If you find any trademarks that are similar to yours or if you’re unsure about the results, consider consulting a trademark attorney or expert.
+If you find any trademarks that are similar to yours or if you are unsure about the results, consider consulting a trademark attorney or expert.
 They can help you understand the implications and guide you on the next steps.

 Why Checking for Trademarks is Important